 Featuring the Lanna-style chedi, this wat is believed to be the oldest wooden building in Thailand.

-Walking Street Market
+Visit The Walking Street Market

 Walking street markets is common in most traditional Thai towns and Lampang is also included in the list.
 On the weekend, it is a great opportunity to mingle with locals on walking street.